ngocbh/voting-blockchain/README.md

 ```

 ###### In second machine
 You have to provide IP address of machine 1 in `.env` file.
+For example:

 ```
 ORDERER_IP=192.168.43.162